-Echoing these market trends, in January 2019, research firm Gartner announced it would no longer publish Magic Quadrant reports for premises-based Unified Communications and Contact Center Infrastructure.
-Gartner noted that "premises-based options have reached full maturity" and it reported in the 2022 Magic Quadrant for Contact Center as a Service2 that cloud contact center solutions are "now the 'go to' technology for most organizations procuring sub-500-seat contact center environments....
+Echoing these market trends, in January 2019, research firm Gartner announced they would no longer publish Magic Quadrant reports for premises-based unified communications and contact center infrastructures.
+Noting that "premises-based options have reached full maturity," in its 2019 Magic Quadrant for Contact Center as a Service, Gartner forecast in 2022 that cloud contact center solutions are "now the 'go to' technology for most organizations procuring sub-500-seat contact center environments....
 Increasingly, they are being deployed in environments with thousands of agent seats."

 Differentiating on customer experience now implies cloud strategies.
-Backing up Gartner, Deloitte Digital's 2021 Global Contact Center Survey1 found that 75% of contact centers will move to cloud in the next two years and 79% plan to invest in greater AI capabilities.
+Deloitte Digital's 2021 Global Contact Center Survey found that 75% of contact centers will move to cloud in the next two years and 79% plan to invest in greater Al capabilities.